 Not convinced?
 Read the small print!

-Update: This year, there have been dramatic changes in the price and availability of these policies due to numerous helicopter scams and claims in Nepal.
+Update: Over the past few years, there have been dramatic changes in the price and availability of these policies due to numerous helicopter scams and claims in Nepal.
 More info below…

 Verdict: After trying several coverage options for long treks and expeditions in the Nepal Himalayas, Tanzania, and South America, I've concluded that Global Rescue still offers the best coverage for my trips at the best price.